 Though there are already many, with some unique features you can make your freelancer site, stand out from the crowd.

 Well, there are endless possibilities to create something with a difference! for instance:

 - You can create a niche only project bidding site like it’s only related to website projects, website transfer, website optimization for speed, enhancing website security, adding a CDN to any website, upgrading to any hosting plan, tuning the server and so on.

 - You can raise a WordPress only project bidding website, where users will post their projects related to WordPress, and the interested WordPress professionals could bid on the projects.

-- You can create a city specific project bidding site, where the local people post their projects related to everyday stuff and the interested person will bid for that particular project.
-It could be an instant hit, if advertised and managed smartly!
+- You can create a city-specific project bidding site, where the local people post their projects related to everyday stuff and the interested person will bid for that particular project.
+It could be an instant hit if advertised and managed smartly!

-- You can create a freelancer site as an article writing service, where bloggers can hire writers to write their articles and the interested writers could easily bid on an any writing project, they are interested to write.
+- You can create a freelancer site as an article writing service, where bloggers can hire writers to write their articles and the interested writers could easily bid on any writing project, they are interested to write.

-- You can even create a dedicated animation/3D modeling freelance site, where anyone can post a project for their specific needs where, skilled professionals, newbie artist with fresh ideas can bid on the desired projects.
+- You can even create a dedicated animation/3D modeling freelance site, where anyone can post a project for their specific needs where, skilled professionals, newbie artists with fresh ideas can bid on the desired projects.

 - And so on…

 The Project theme is surprisingly the only WordPress theme in the World, that holds the ability to transform any WordPress installation into a modern yet robust, project bidding system and enables you to raise up your own Freelance website, within few clicks.